akornatskyy/backscribe/README.md

 [![tests](https://github.com/akornatskyy/backscribe/actions/workflows/tests.yml/badge.svg)](https://github.com/akornatskyy/backscribe/actions/workflows/tests.yml)

-*Backscribe* is a flexible command generator for archiving, copying, and backing up files using a structured configuration definitions.
+*Backscribe* is a flexible command generator for archiving, copying, and backing up files, driven by structured configuration definitions.
 It outputs a series of shell commands that you can review or pipe directly into your shell (e.g., via `sh` or `bash`).

----

 ## Usage